digital-land/technical-documentation/docs/architecture-and-infrastructure/data-architecture/batch-processing.md

+---
-# Batch Processing & Our Pipelines
+title: Batch Processing & Our Pipelines
+---

 **These are the pipelines which load data into the platform**.